UNESCO

 Prepare body clay through embodied mixing practices

 Body clay is processed by hand and combined with sand and prepared through foot-based mixing.
-Preparation includes ceremony that affirms relational responsibility within material engagement.
+Preparation includes Danzado ceremony that affirms the community relationship with the Earth and relational responsibility within material engagement.

 • Geometric drawing of an outline square with sections divided by vertical, horizontal, and diagonal lines.